no-defun-allowed/Smalltalk/README.md

 See the command line options section below for what this means.

+# Wii

+Use the `be-snapshot.im` image, or flip a little endian image (again!) using `misc/reverseimageswapper.c`.
+Currently, floats are represented weirdly on the Wii (as the component words are stored in little-endian order, but the words in themselves big-endian), so using an original Alto image will not work.
+I tried to fix that, but it didn't work for whatever reason, and I'll just have to try again later.

+Invoke `make` in the top level directory.
+Copy the resultant `Smalltalk-wii.dol` as `boot.dol`, and `meta.xml` and `icon.png` into `apps/smalltalk/` on a SD card, and `files/be-snapshot.im` (or your own image), with `Smalltalk-80.changes` and `Smalltalk-80.sources` into the toplevel directory of the SD card.

 ## Configuration options
 The behavior of the Smalltalk application can be customized through `#define` settings in the header file for each module.

 ### Object Memory (objmemory.h) `#defines`
 The Object Memory `#defines` determines the garbage collection scheme to be used (all the approaches described in the Bluebook are available).